Kami Osman Slays As She Sits With Her Thighs Spread While Rocking A Scanty Bikini

 Kami Osman took to her Instagram page on Wednesday, February 10, to upload a sultry snap that tantalized her 884,000 followers on the social media platform.
-The Canadian smokeshow rocked a printed two-piece swimsuit while sitting on a flat surface with her thighs spread open, leaving viewers in awe of her incredibly toned figure.
+The Canadian smokeshow rocked a printed two-piece swimsuit, leaving viewers in awe of her incredibly toned figure.

-In the saucy snapshot, Kami could be seen confidently flaunting her fantastic figure in front of the camera in her barely there outfit.
-She had the steamy photo shoot session indoors.
-The babe sat on top of a marble countertop with her thighs parted and back straightened.
-She placed her hands on the table as she looked to the side with a serious expression.
+In the saucy snapshot, Kami could be seen confidently flaunting her fantastic figure in her barely there outfit.
+The babe sat on a marble countertop with her thighs parted and back straight.
+She placed her hands on the surface as she looked to the side with a serious expression on her face.

-The area was dimly lit, but her bodacious curves were illuminated by indirect sunlight that possibly came from the nearby window.

-She wore a matching pair of bottoms that had a low-cut front, exposing plenty of skin around her midsection.
-Fans also couldn’t help but notice her flat stomach and abs, pointing them out in the comments section.
-The high leg cuts helped highlight her curvy hips, as well as her thighs.
+She wore a matching pair of bottoms which had a low-cut front, exposing plenty of skin around her midsection.
+Fans also couldn't help but notice her flat stomach and abs, pointing them out in the comments section.
+The high leg cuts helped accentuate her curvy hips, as well as her thighs.
 Like the top, the thong had strings that were tied on the sides of her hips.

-The 25-year-old influencer chose to wear her brunette locks down in a mostly straight hairstyle.
-She kept her tresses away from the front side of her body, letting the strands fall on her back.
+The 25-year-old influencer chose to wear her brunette locks down in a mostly straight hairstyle, letting the strands fall down her back.
 Kami wore dainty necklaces, earrings, and a bangle as accessories.

 In the caption, Kami shared that her bikini came from a brand called Mullholland Hunter.
 She also noted the name and color of the set.
 She made sure to tag the brand in both the caption and the picture.